mandober/debrief.math/math.GLOSSARY.md

 An abstract machine is a theoretical model of a computer hardware or software system used in automata theory.

 ## Abstraction
+An abstraction or an abstract entity is a general concept formed by extracting common features from a set of related samples (examples, individuals).

+Abstraction is the process in which the details of a well-understood object or concept are deliberately "forgotten" in order to simplify it and thenceforth regard it as a new, standalone (independent of its parts, freestanding) entity.

+As the process of understanding a concept (object) moves from the low-level details that describe it thouroughly, towards the high-level view of that concept in its totality, the concept is thus simplified.

-Abstraction is the process in which the previously studied and well-understood details (of the studied object or concept) are going through the deliberate simplification as the process of understanding moves from the lower to higher levels, toward the totality.
-In math, abstraction is the process of extracting the underlying *essence* of a *mathematical concept*, then *generalizing* it so it has wider utility.
+Abstraction is the process of extracting the essence of a concept, and then generalizing it so it has a wider utility.

 ## Accident
 In philosophy, *essence* is the property that makes an entity what it fundamentally is, which it has by necessity, without which it loses its identity.
 Essence is contrasted with **accident** - a property that the entity has contingently, without which it still retains its identity.